Jacobbishopxy/herding-cats/src/main/scala/com/github/jacobbishopxy/theory/README.md

 functors.

 Functors for collections are extremely important, as they transform each element independently of the rest.
-This allows us to parallelise or distribute transformations on large collections, a technique leverage heavily in "map-reduce" frameworks like Hadoop.
+This allows us to parallelize or distribute transformations on large collections, a technique leverage heavily in "map-reduce" frameworks like Hadoop.
 We will investigate this approach in more detail in the Map-reduce case study later in the book.